 The family vault of the Percy family, dukes of Northumberland, is in St Nicholas's chapel in Westminster Abbey.
+The first burial there was in 1745.

 A large white marble monument to Elizabeth, Duchess of Northumberland stands in this chapel.
 This was designed by Robert Adam and sculpted by Nicholas Read.
 It consists of a basement from which rise two pedestals surmounted by figures of Faith, holding a cross, and Hope, with an anchor, with a wide circular arch between them enclosing a tablet and supporting a sarcophagus.
 On this is a relief of the Duchess seated on a couch, distributing alms to the poor.
 Beneath is her motto 'Esperance en Dieu'.
 The background is a tall pyramid topped by a flaming urn and decorated with an heraldic roundel surmounted by a coronet.
 On the plinths of the pedestals are a small lion and a unicorn, together with inverted torches, crescents and festoons.
 The inscription reads: